Gisel-Carreon/WideEffHunter_1.0/README.md

 DESCRIPTION

-WideEffhunter produces ab initio predictions of canonical and non-canonical effectors proteins using as an input the whole proteome.The method uses a effectors-related domains and motifs as well homology with know elucidated effectors.
+WideEffHunter produces ab initio predictions of canonical and non-canonical effectors proteins using as an input the whole proteome.The method uses a effectors-related domains and motifs as well homology with know elucidated effectors.

 We hope that this code can become a plataform enabling multiple effector analyses for effector discovery.